Amazon SEO: The Complete Guide for Sellers

 Let’s get straight into it.

-The first thing you need to know is that Amazon’s SEO has a lot to do with its A10 Algorithm that helps buyers find the product that they’re most likely to buy.
+The first thing you need to know is that Amazon’s SEO has a lot to do with its A10 Algorithm, which helps buyers find the product that they’re most likely to buy.

 Here’s a quick breakdown of the things we’ll be covering in this blog post:

 Considering the fact that the product title you choose for your product creates the first impression for your potential customer.
 Thus, it’s important to consider the Amazon SEO A10 Algorithm when creating the product title.

 Take this example, for instance: The title follows the best practices recommended by Amazon in this category.
 It includes the Brand name, Model Number, Product details, size, and color.

 Each product category has its own title formula from Amazon SEO.
 Take video game titles, for instance; you’ll need to start with a brand name, then product type, and then the platform it’s available on.